 0

-**Presented at**: University of Naples Federico II, European Central Bank, Bank of Italy, Bank of Spain, G4 Monetary Policy Meetings, the Conference on the Macroeconomics of Expectations
+**Presented at**: University of Naples Federico II, European Central Bank, Bank of Italy, Bank of Spain, G4 Monetary Policy Meetings, Conference on the Macroeconomics of Expectations, ESCB Research Cluster on Monetary Economics

 Housing Markets and the Heterogeneous Effects of Monetary Policy Across the Euro Area